EmadHassanin/personal_website/content/authors/admin/_index.md

 - Visitors
 ---

-I am a health sciences researcher and I hold a master in systems biology and working on my PhD in epidemiology and statistical genetics .
+I am a health sciences researcher and I hold a master in systems biology and working as a research assistant in epidemiology and statistical genetics .
 My career has included stints as biostatistician, data modeler, methodologist, clinical data analysis, building machine learning models and public health analyst.
 I have taught research data management in R, biostatistics, and epidemiology.

 I have superior technical expertise in several modeling approaches and analytical tools, including but not limited to: regression analysis (linear regression, logistic regression, multinomial logistic regression, poission regression, zero-inflated count models, negative binomial regression); survival analysis including Kaplan-Meier analysis and Cox proportional regression; time series analysis; analysis of variance (ANOVA); principal components analysis.
 I am also now working on polygenic risk scores (PRS) using different methods plink, prsice, lassosum, .. etc.